angulardart/site-angulardart/src/angular/guide/template-syntax.md

 ## Binding syntax: An overview  {#binding-syntax}

 Data binding is a mechanism for coordinating what users see, with app data values.
-While you could push values to and pull values from HTML, the app is easier to write, read, and maintain if you turn these chores over to a binding framework.
+While you can push values to and pull values from HTML, the app is easier to write, read, and maintain if you use a binding framework.
-You simply declare bindings between binding sources and target HTML elements and let the framework do the work.
+You declare bindings between binding sources and target HTML elements and then let the framework do the work.

-Angular provides many kinds of data binding.
-This guide covers most of them, after a high-level view of Angular data binding and its syntax.
+Below is a high-level summary of Angular data binding and its syntax.
+It's followed by more detailed information about most of the data binding types that Angular provides.

-Binding types can be grouped into three categories distinguished by the direction of data flow: from the _source-to-view_, from _view-to-source_, and in the two-way sequence: _view-to-source-to-view_:
+Binding types can be grouped into three categories based on the direction of data flow: _source-to-view_, _view-to-source_, and two-way sequence _view-to-source-to-view_.

 <table width="100%">
   <col width="30%"> <col width="50%"> <col width="20%">